david-guenault/docker-lab/docker-shinken-2.2/README.md

   - Redhat : https://docs.docker.com/installation/rhel/
   - Centos : https://docs.docker.com/installation/centos/

+NOTE: it is better to use lxc-docker with the latest version if you want to test swarm (lxc-docker-1.4.1)

 ### Fig

 Every gnu/linux flavor should work the same way.
 Fig is a python application and can be installed the following way (as root user):